texanraj/cockroachdb/README.md

-# My experiments with Cockroachdb!
+# My experiments with Cockroachdb on Minikube!

 # Install Cockroachdb with Helm